2021-2022 Financial Aid Offer

 - Stay up-to-date on important deadlines and notifications:

-- Most scholarship, financial aid, and billing updates are sent from the WVU Mountaineer Hub to your MIX email via your WVU Portal (not your personal email).
+- Most scholarship, financial aid, and billing updates are sent from the WVU Hub to your MIX email via your WVU Portal (not your personal email).
 It's important to monitor MIX for updates!
 However, you can set your MIX email to forward to your personal email account.

 - Follow @WVUHUB on Twitter, Facebook, and Instagram.